Multiplicativity of linear functionals on function spaces on an open unit disc: Introduction

-The original proofs of the theorem had relied on a rather technical result about entire functions till Roitman and Sternfeld \cite{RS} provided a simple as well as elementary proof of the GKZ theorem.
-Since then, the result has attracted a fair amount of interest as evidenced by the appearance of \cite{CHMR, MR, MR1, MRR} and many other articles and books \cite{AD, Fra, Kai}.
-This series of papers has essentially produced versions or analogues of the GKZ theorem on various normed spaces that have largely been connected to function spaces.
+The very elegant and well-known Gleason-Kahane-$\dot{\text{Z}}$elazko (GKZ) theorem \cite{Gle, KZ,Zel} characterizes multiplicative linear functionals on Banach algebras as those linear functionals $F$ such that $F(e) = 1$ and $F(a)\ne 0$ for all invertible elements $a,$ where $e$ is the identity.
+(Note: The GKZ theorem makes no continuity assumptions on $F$).
+This theorem–for very evident reasons–has attracted a great deal of attention, particularly in recent times, as witnessed by the appearance of \cite{CHMR, MR, MR1, MRR, Sam}, and especially the various references in the important and useful survey article \cite{MR}.

-Our interest in the GKZ Theorem stems from the work of Mashreghi and Ransford \cite{MR1} who produced a generalization of the GKZ type theorem to modules over Banach algebras.
-They then used their generalization to characterize linear functionals on the Hardy spaces that are non-zero on outer functions as point evaluations.
-This is a true analogue of the GKZ theorem on Hardy spaces since any function $g$ in a Hardy space for which there exists an $h$ in the space such that $gh$ = 1 has to be outer and a point evaluation on a Hardy space is multiplicative whenever the multiplication makes sense.
+Our interest in the GKZ Theorem stems from the work of Mashreghi and Ransford \cite{MR1} who produced a GKZ type theorem for modules over Banach algebras.
+They then used it to give the following version of the GKZ theorem for Hardy spaces.